Vitaphone

 Vitaphone was a sound film system used for feature films and nearly 1,000 short subjects made by Warner Bros. and its sister studio First National from 1926 to 1931.
-Vitaphone was the last major analog sound-on-disc system and the only one that was widely used and commercially successful.
-The soundtrack was not printed on the film itself, but issued separately on phonograph records.
-The discs, recorded at 33 1/3 rpm (a speed first used for this system) and typically 16 in in diameter, would be played on a turntable physically coupled to the projector motor while the film was being projected.
-It had a frequency response of 4300 Hz.
+Vitaphone is the last major analog sound-on-disc system and the only one that was widely used and commercially successful.
+The soundtrack is not printed on the film, but issued separately on phonograph records.
+The discs, recorded at 33 1/3 rpm (a speed first used for this system) and typically 16 in in diameter, are played on a turntable physically coupled to the projector motor while the film is projected.
+Its frequency response is 4300 Hz.
 Many early talkies, such as The Jazz Singer (1927), used the Vitaphone system.
 The name "Vitaphone" derived from the Latin and Greek words, respectively, for "living" and "sound".

 The "Vitaphone" trademark was later associated with cartoons and other short subjects that had optical soundtracks and did not use discs.

 Early history

 In the early 1920s, Western Electric was developing both sound-on-film and sound-on-disc systems, aided by the purchase of Lee De Forest's Audion amplifier tube in 1913, consequent advances in public address systems, and the first practical condenser microphone, which Western Electric engineer E.C.
 Wente had created in 1916 and greatly improved in 1922.
 De Forest debuted his own Phonofilm sound-on-film system in New York City on April 15, 1923, but due to the relatively poor sound quality of Phonofilm and the impressive state-of-the-art sound heard in Western Electric's private demonstrations, the Warner Brothers decided to go forward with the industrial giant and the more familiar disc technology.

 The business was established at Western Electric's Bell Laboratories in New York City and acquired by Warner Bros. in April 1925.
-Warner Bros. introduced Vitaphone on August 5, 1926 with the premiere of their silent feature Don Juan, which had been retrofitted with a symphonic musical score and sound effects.
+Warner Bros. introduced Vitaphone on August 5, 1926, with the premiere of their silent feature Don Juan, which had been retrofitted with a symphonic musical score and sound effects.
 There was no spoken dialog.
 The feature was preceded by a program of short subjects with live-recorded sound, nearly all featuring classical instrumentalists and opera stars.
-The only "pop music" artist was guitarist Roy Smeck and the only actual "talkie" was the short film that opened the program: four minutes of introductory remarks by motion picture industry spokesman Will Hays.
+The only "pop music" artist was guitarist Roy Smeck and the only actual "talkie" was the short film that opened the program: four minutes of introductory remarks by motion picture industry spokesman Will Hays, (Introduction of Vitaphone Sound Pictures).